dotnet/runtime/docs/design/libraries/DllImportGenerator/StructMarshalling.md

 - When the source generator discovers a generic type marked with `[BlittableType]` it will look through the fields on the type and validate that they are blittable.

 Since all fields typed with non-parameterized types are validated to be blittable at type definition time, we know that they are all blittable at type usage time.
 So, we only need to validate that the generic fields are instantiated with blittable types.

+#### Design 2: `DisableRuntimeMarshallingAttribute`

+As an alternative design, we can solve the `unmanaged` vs `blittable` dichotomy and the ref assembly problem by changing the definition of `blittable` to be the same as `unmanaged`.
+The `DisableRuntimeMarshallingAttribute` attribute helps us solve this problem.
+When applied to an assembly, this attribute causes the definition of `blittable` to change to "`unmanaged` types with no auto-layout fields" for all P/Invokes in the assembly, among other features.
+This definition will work for 99% of our scenarios.

+For the auto-layout clause, we have one small issue; today, our ref-assemblies do not expose if a value type is marked as `[StructLayout(LayoutKind.Auto)]`, so we'd still have some cases where we might have runtime failures.
+However, we can update the tooling used in dotnet/runtime, GenAPI, to expose this information if we so desire.
+Once that case is handled, we have a mechanism that we can safely use to determine, at compile time, which types are `blittable`.
+If we decide to not cover this case (as cases where users mark types as `LayoutKind.Auto` manually are exceptionally rare), we still have a solid design as Roslyn will automatically determine for us if a type is `unmanaged`, so we don't need to do any additional work.

+As `unmanaged` is a C# language concept, we can use Roslyn's APIs to determine if a type is `unmanaged` to determine if it is `blittable` without needing to define any new attributes and reshape the ecosystem.
+However, to enable this work, the DllImportGenerator, as well as any other source generators that generate calls to native code using the interop team's infrastructure, will need to require that the user applies the `DisableRuntimeMarshallingAttribute` to their assembly when custom user-defined types used.
+As we believe that users should be able to move over their assemblies to the new source-generated interop world as a whole assembly, we do not believe that this will cause any serious issues in adoption.
+To help support users in this case, the interop team will provide a code-fix that will generate the `DisableRuntimeMarshallingAttribute` for users when they use the source generator.

+### Usage

+There are 2 usage mechanisms of these attributes.

+#### Usage 1, Source-generated interop

+The user can apply the `GeneratedMarshallingAttribute` to their structure `S`.
+The source generator will determine if the type is blittable.
+If it is blittable, the source generator will generate a partial definition and apply the `BlittableTypeAttribute` to the struct type `S`.
+Otherwise, it will generate a blittable representation of the struct with the aformentioned required shape and apply the `NativeMarshallingAttribute` and point it to the blittable representation.
+The blittable representation can either be generated as a separate top-level type or as a nested type on `S`.

+#### Usage 2, Manual interop

+The user may want to manually mark their types as marshalable with custom marshalling rules in this system due to specific restrictions in their code base around marshaling specific types that the source generator does not account for.
+We could also use this internally to support custom types in source instead of in the code generator.
+In this scenario, the user would apply either the `NativeMarshallingAttribute` attribute to their struct type.
+An analyzer would validate that the native struct type is blittable and has marshalling methods of the required shape when the `NativeMarshallingAttribute` is applied.

+The P/Invoke source generator (as well as the struct source generator when nested struct types are used) would use the `NativeMarshallingAttribute` to determine how to marshal a non-blittable value type parameter or field.

+If a structure type is not blittable or the `NativeMarshallingAttribute` applied at the type definition, the user can supply a `MarshalUsingAttribute` at the marshalling location (field, parameter, or return value) with a native type matching the same requirements as `NativeMarshallingAttribute`'s native type.

+All generated stubs will be marked with [`SkipLocalsInitAttribute`](https://docs.microsoft.com/dotnet/api/system.runtime.compilerservices.skiplocalsinitattribute) on supported frameworks.
+This does require attention when performing custom marshalling as the state of stub allocated memory will be in an undefined state.

 ### Special case: Transparent Structures